nunomourinho/forensicVmAutopsyUserManual/docs/user/installation_and_setup.rst

    \FloatBarrier

-Step 13: :term:`Windows Share` over Forensic SSH copy ssh key status
+Step 13: Windows Share over Forensic SSH copy ssh key status
 *************************************************************
  #.
 If the configuration is correct you should see a dialog stating that a Public key added to authorized keys
  #.
 If not, you should see an error dialogue or a dialogue stating that the ssh public key is already present on the remote server